tencentyun/intlcloud-documents/product/监控与管理/访问控制/商用案例/云点播相关案例/01-授权子账号拥有云点播的所有权限_intl.md

 ### Grant a sub-account full permissions to access Tencent Cloud VOD services

-A sub-account Developer under the enterprise account CompanyExample (ownerUin is 12345678) requires full management permissions of Tencent Cloud VOD under the enterprise account CompanyExample.
+For example, we have a sub-account of the enterprise account CompanyExample called Developer, which requires full permissions to mnanage Tencent Cloud VOD services in the enterprise account CompanyExample.

 Solution A: